 A non-compete clause must be clear and reasonable

 A non-compete clause helps you ensure that an employee does not go to work for a competitor if they stop working for you.
 However, the terms of such a clause should not be unreasonable.
-It must also clarify what is and is not allowed.
+They must also be clear.
 But what do these agreements involve, and what can you do if a former employee violates the clause?

 Proposal to reform the non-compete clause in the Netherlands